 A further collaborative research area will use satellite remote sensing data and PML expertise to understand the long-term variability of chlorophyll in Korean waters.
 Chlorophyll density is a measure of the amount of phytoplankton in surface waters, itself an indicator of how productive the seas are.
 Local and global changes can affect when, where and how plankton blooms form, but local changes can also have influence, so particular attention will be paid to how much the Chang Jiang (Yangtze) River impacts the plankton growth from season to season.

-The marine environment is extremely complex so even small changes can have profound effects, putting the myriad pieces together requires highly intricate computer models to unravel how the whole system fits and functions.
-In a third scientific partnership with KIOST, PML modelling scientists will be using models first developed for use in Europe to analyse Korean seas and how they vary from season to season and year to year.
-From a Korean point of view this exercise will provide new levels of understanding of their coastal waters, while PML gains an opportunity to further refine and adapt its world-class models.
+The marine environment is extremely complex so even small changes can have profound effects, putting the myriad pieces together requires highly intricate computer simulations to unravel how the whole system fits and functions.
+In a third scientific partnership with KIOST, PML scientists will be using mode ls first developed for use in Europe to analyse Korean seas and how they vary from season to season and year to year.
+From a Korean point of view this exercise will provide new levels of understanding of their coastal waters, while PML gains an opportunity to further refine and adapt its world-class mode ls.

 These jointly funded projects have cemented the PML-KIOST relationship established in 2011 and auger well for a very fertile and exciting partnership between two of the world’s most highly respected marine research institutes, as PML Director of Science, Professor Manuel Barange says: